EmoFlowView Articles

 Mixed emotions about your relationship - feeling love and resentment, relief and guilt, hope and doubt all at once - are not a sign that something is wrong with you.
 Research from a systematic study of 1,134 participants shows that emotional ambivalence is common in romantic relationships and reflects the genuine complexity of human attachment (Zoppolat et al., 2024).
 You can feel grateful for your partner while also feeling frustrated by them.
 You can miss what you had while also feeling relieved it ended.
 These conflicting emotions don't cancel each other out.
-In fact, neuroscientist Semir Zeki at University College London found that love and hate activate the same brain regions - they're not opposites but neighbors.
+In fact, neuroscientist Semir Zeki at University College London found that love and hate activate overlapping brain regions - they're not opposites but neighbors.
 The question isn't whether your mixed feelings are valid.
 They are.
 The question is: what are they trying to tell you?

 AngryLet downBetrayedResentfulHumiliatedDisrespectedRidiculedBitterIndignantViolatedMadFuriousJealousAggressiveProvokedHostileFrustratedInfuriatedAnnoyedDistantWithdrawnNumbCriticalSkepticalDismissiveDisgustedDisapprovingJudgmentalEmbarrassedDisappointedAppalledRevoltedAwfulNauseatedDetestableRepelledHorrifiedHesitantSadHurtEmbarrassedDisappointedDepressedInferiorEmptyGuiltyRemorsefulAshamedDespairPowerlessGriefVulnerableFragileVictimizedLonelyAbandonedIsolatedHappyOptimisticInspiredOpenTrustingIntimateSensitivePeacefulThankfulLovingPowerfulCreativeCourageousAcceptedValuedRespectedProudConfidentSuccessfulInterestedInquisitiveCuriousContentJoyfulFreePlayfulCheekyArousedSurprisedExcitedEnergeticEagerAmazedAweAstonishedConfusedPerplexedDisillusionedStartledDismayedShockedBadBoredIndifferentApatheticBusyPressuredRushedStressedOverwhelmedOut of controlTiredSleepyUnfocusedFearfulScaredHelplessFrightenedAnxiousOverwhelmedWorriedInsecureInadequateInferiorWeakWorthlessInsignificantRejectedExcludedPersecutedThreatenedNervousExposed